 Should we not have already discussed finances, shared responsibilities around

-our partner’s vulnerable places and how to avoid the land mines that trigger
+know our partner’s vulnerable places and how to avoid the land mines

-them?
-Should we not know how to do soul work together and empower each other
+that trigger them?
+Should we not know how to do soul work together and empower

-to grow?
-Should we be interested in our partner’s level of spiritual awareness
+each other to grow?
+Should we be interested in our partner’s level of

-morning, - or perhaps years later - we long to meet the person’s soul.
+the morning, - or perhaps years later - we long to meet the person’s

-Often we can’t find it or discover it isn’t exactly as our illusion
+soul.
+Often we can’t find it or discover it isn’t exactly as our

-had imagined.
-We design the invitations, we pack the garage with toys, we decorate
+illusion had imagined.
+We design the invitations, we pack the garage with toys,

-the house, we fill up the bank accounts and then looking through vacant eyes
+we decorate the house, we fill up the bank accounts and then looking through

-and empty hearts, at some point after about 3 years, we ask, “Is this all
+vacant eyes and empty hearts, at some point after about 3 years, we ask, “Is

-there is.”
-We’ve got the cart before the horse, if the horse ever
+this all there is.”
+We’ve got the cart before the horse, if the